Closure#

 Once you have read that, and experimented with it, feel free to do the following exercises.

-Advanced 1.1: Weather report with Python#
+Advanced 1.1: Weather Report with Python#

 You’ll now use Python’s to make fun and personalized weather forecasts ☀️!